membranes/graphs/src/measures/emission_type.md

 ## Premises

 The emissions herein are either due to an organisation's building, business travel accommodation, or home-working.
-The energy sources below apply to the organisation only.
+The energy sources below apply to the buildings/premises of an organisation.

 ### Electricity